-19 Things You’ve Probably Done if You’re Socially Awkward
+19 Things You’ve Probably Done if You Have Social Anxiety

 One day last week, I was out for a run, when I happened to arrive at a road I needed to cross, just as a car started to drive down it.
-As I slowed down, I noticed the driver hesitate, as if they were wondering whether or not they should stop for me, so, to save them the trouble, I did something I’m sure the socially awkward amongst you will surely understand:
+As I slowed down, I noticed the driver hesitate, as if they were wondering whether or not they should stop for me, so, to save them the trouble, I did something I’m sure my fellow awkward people will understand:

 Instead of crossing the road, as I’d intended, I calmly turned left, and pretended that was the way I’d been intending to go all along, even though, no, it totally wasn’t.
 My intention here was to just run along until the car was out of sight (Which, to be fair, should only have taken a few seconds, given the road layout…), then cross the road at that point.